Migrate MySQL to MariaDB on Ubuntu 24.04

 sudo curl -o /etc/apt/keyrings/mariadb-keyring.pgp 'https://mariadb.org/mariadb_release_signing_key.pgp'

-Then, create a repository file for MariaDB by running the command below.
+Then, create a repository file for MariaDB using the command below.

 sudo nano /etc/apt/sources.list.d/mariadb.sources